 - If you are within 24 hours of your planned travel and have not yet received a response, please check your Junk, Spam, or Promotions folders and contact us so that we can be of assistance.

 - Please note that travelers that fail to use the Travel Screening Portal may be denied boarding.

 - Travelers should note that submission of a faked, forged, falsified or otherwise altered test result is subject to prosecution and fine under Executive Order(s) of the Office of the Governor, USVI Department of Health regulations and/or pursuant to criminal code 14 V.I.C. §843 and 795 of Title 14 entitled "False and Fraudulent statements upon the Government".
 Penalties may include fines of $500-$1,000 and/or imprisonment of two to five years.

 - Travelers who are required to self-quarantine for any reason, are responsible for all quarantine costs, as advised by the Department of Health and the Office of the Governor.
 This includes costs associated with the Covid-19 test, transportation, accommodations, food and beverage, and medical care.

-- Per the Department of Health, every person ordered to self-quarantine shall proceed directly from the airport or seaport to their home or booked accommodations provider.
+- Per the Department of Health, every person ordered to self-quarantine shall proceed directly from the airport or seaport to their home, vessel, or booked accommodations provider.
 The self-quarantine period shall last 10 days from the time of entry into the Territory, or until the traveler is able to receive the required health authority clearance while in the Territory.

 - Upon arrival into any U.S. Virgin Islands port, all travelers are subject to the Territory's screening procedures, outlined below.
 By reading this Travel Advisory, all travelers by embarkation on an arriving aircraft or vessel grant their consent to these procedures.